 Exposure to alcohol advertising, including that in the home, is related to taking up drinking earlier and heavier drinking.
+The latest research indicates that the relationship between exposure to alcohol marketing and underage drinking is causal.

 Reducing exposure in our homes

-- advertising or sponsorship in movies, TV and/or radio
+- advertising on TV and/or radio

-- alcohol marketing and images of drinking behaviour on social media
+- alcohol marketing and images of drinking behaviour on social media from brands, influencers, and peers

 - alcohol products and alcohol-branded merchandise that are owned by family members, friends.